conan-io/docs/README.md

 - Install python and [pip docs](https://pip.pypa.io/en/stable/installing/).
 - Install the requirements (sphinx):

   `$ pip install -r requirements.txt`

 - Build the documentation:

   `$ make html`

 How to read the built docs
 ==========================

-Open a browser and select the _build/html/index.html file.
-E.j:
+Open a browser and select the *_build/html/index.html* file.

+Example:

 `$ firefox _build/html/index.html`

 How to contribute
 =================

-Any contribution to Conan documentation is welcomed.
-Fork this repository and open a Pull Request.
+To make any contribution to Conan documentation fork this repository and open a Pull Request.

 Style Guidelines
 ----------------